Zero Beat Ckt

 From Daniel HJ4DEI

-"Just to let you know I built your zero beat circuit, I really enjoyed building it and it works amzingly well.
-My old TS440 with no filters has a bandwidth of about 1200Hz so you circuit really help me a lot zero beating the other station, I went with a manhattan style construction.
-Here's some pictures and a short video."
+"Just to let you know I built your zero beat circuit, I really enjoyed building it and it works amazingly well.
+My old TS440 with no filters has a bandwidth of about 1200Hz so your circuit really helps me a lot zero beating the other station.
+I went with a manhattan style construction.

 From Steve KC2SIZ